Wairarapa hospitality: Mike Butterick and Kieran McAnulty share a beer as results come in

-Some electorate evenings are high tension, some have devastating oustings, some have powerful speeches, some have grandious performances, and some are Wairarapa.
+Some electorate evenings are high-tension, some have devastating oustings, some have powerful speeches, some have grandiose performances, and some are Wairarapa.

 Incoming new National MP Mike Butterick told Hawke’s Bay Today that he decided to celebrate his victory over Labour MP Kieran McAnulty by inviting him around for a drink.